 5. It’s synced across my devices so it doesn’t matter where I was when I wrote a note, I can always get to it if I need it

-I use Google Keep on my phone, my desktop and my ipad but thanks to it being linked to my Google Account, it’s constantly synchronised and update – it doesn’t matter if I write half a blog post in bed on my phone or write some notes on my ipad at an event or on the train – they’re both immediately accessible when I get back to my laptop without me having to anything else.
+I use Google Keep on my phone, my desktop and my ipad but thanks to it being linked to my Google Account, it’s constantly synchronised and updated – it doesn’t matter if I write half a blog post in bed on my phone or write some notes on my ipad at an event or on the train – they’re immediately accessible when I get back to my laptop without me having to do anything else.

 Google Keep isn’t just about writing notes, it’s literally like an old school pinboard on your phone – so you can add photos and screenshots too.
 I’m terrible for taking photos of things in shops and then forgetting about them / not being able to find them later.
 Google Keep means I can take a photo and save it in Google Keep with extra information about where the item was, how much it cost or a link of where to buy it.

 Google Keep allows you add an alarm to your notes – so that it won’t just remind you at a certain time but you can also set it to remind you when you get to a specified location.
 So when you’re just falling asleep and remember that important work email?
 Bob a note in Google Keep and ask it to remind you when you get to work!
 Need to buy some stamps but keep forgetting?
 Set a reminder to go off when you’re near the Post Office!
 (I’ve done this to shared notes before when I want to remind Dave of things too!)

 8. Voice notes

 All you’ve got to do is tap the little microphone and speak – Google Keep will than save both your voice recording and translate it into written word for you.
 For someone who often thinks up half a blog post in the car, this is a game changer.